Ishwarya217/GradePoint-pro/README.md

-# GradePoint-pro
-**Project Overview**
-The project consists of a Java-based desktop application built with the Swing library.
-It employs a CardLayout to manage three distinct panels: the Home Page, GPA Calculator, and CGPA Calculator.

-Each panel provides specific functionality:
-1. Home Page: Serves as the welcome screen and includes navigation options to other panels.
-2. GPA Calculator: Allows users to input subject grades and credit hours to compute their semester GPA.
-3. CGPA Calculator: Lets users input semester-wise GPAs and credit hours to calculate their overall CGPA.

-**The key functions of the GPA and CGPA Calculator System are as follows:**

-**1. Input Collection:**

-o The system allows users to input essential data, including course names, grades obtained, and credit hours for each subject. o It validates the data to ensure correctness and completeness before proceeding with the calculations.

-**2. Computation of GPA:**

-o The system calculates GPA for a single semester based on a weighted average of grades and their corresponding credit hours.

-o Formula used:
-GPA=∑(Grade Points * Credit hrs)/total Credit hrs

-**3. Computation of CGPA:**

-o For multiple semesters, the system computes CGPA by aggregating all GPA scores over the semesters and their respective credit hours.

-o Formula used:
-CGPA=∑(GPA’s Earned in all semester)/Total
-no.of.Semester

-**4. Error Handling:**

-o The system detects invalid inputs (e.g., grades outside the grading scale or missing credit hours) and prompts the user to correct them. o This feature enhances the reliability of the calculations.

-**5. Output Display:**

-o After computation, the system displays the GPA and CGPA in a clear, easy-to-read format. o It also provides additional insights, such as semester-wise performance trends, if included as an enhancement.

-**6. Data Management:**

-o The system is designed to temporarily store user inputs and computation results for the session. o It does not retain sensitive information, ensuring data privacy and security.

-**7. Customizability:**

-o The application can be configured to support various grading systems, making it adaptable to different academic frameworks.
+**GradePoint-Pro**

+**Project Overview :**                                                                                                                 GradePoint-Pro is a Java-based desktop application designed to simplify academic performance management.
+Built using the Swing library, the application features a login page for user authentication and backend database connectivity for enhanced functionality.
+It utilizes a CardLayout to navigate between multiple panels seamlessly:

+_**1. Login Page:**_ User authentication to ensure secure access.
+_**2. Home Page:**_ A welcome screen with navigation options to access other features.
+_**3. GPA Calculator:**_ Calculate semester GPA based on input grades and credit hours.
+_**4. CGPA Calculator:**_ Compute overall CGPA using semester-wise GPA and credit hours.

+**Key Features**
+**1. User Authentication:**
+Secure login functionality with backend database integration.
+Verifies credentials before granting access to the main application.

+**2. Input Collection:**
+Allows users to input course details, grades, and credit hours.
+Validates inputs to ensure data correctness and completeness.

+**3. GPA Computation:**
+Calculates semester GPA using a weighted average of grades and credit hours.
+Formula:
+**GPA = ∑( Grade Points × Credit Hours ) /Total Credit Hours**

+**4. CGPA Computation:**
+Aggregates semester GPAs to compute the overall CGPA.
+Formula:
+ **CGPA = ∑(GPA of each semester × Credit Hours )/Total Credit Hours**

+**5. Error Handling:**
+Detects invalid inputs (e.g., missing credit hours, out-of-range grades).
+Prompts the user to correct errors for reliable calculations.

+**6. Output Display:**
+Presents GPA and CGPA results in an easy-to-read format.
+Includes semester-wise performance trends for better insights.

+**7. Database Integration:**
+Stores user credentials securely in the database.
+Manages and retrieves calculation history for returning users.

+**8. Customizability:**
+Supports various grading systems to accommodate different academic frameworks.

+**Future Enhancements :**
+_**1. Role-Based Access:**_ Support for student and admin roles.

+_**2. Cloud Integration:**_ Enable synchronization of data across devices.

+_**3. Analytics Dashboard:**_ Visualize GPA and CGPA trends with charts and graphs.